Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 For hardware, you can turn to TechOutlet.eu.
 For software, vendor lock-in is broken by Nextcloud, OnlyOffice, and Linux.
 And through local AI models, cloud dependency is eliminated.

-Therefore, we have this message for the Dutch CIO: Stop renting, start building.
+That is why we have this message for the Dutch CIO: Stop renting, start building.
 Become the owner of your digital home again.
 The cloud is not disappearing – but the monopoly is.

 Alright, just one more task: actually making the switch.
 This can be done with this practical step-by-step plan for Cloud 'Repatriation':